What is the technological singularity?

 Eamonn Healy, a professor at St. Edward's University, has been involved in discussions about technological evolution, particularly in the film Waking Life, where he speculates on concepts akin to the technological singularity and telescopic evolution.
 This concept involves the idea of accelerating rates of evolution, especially in the context of technology and human capabilities.
 Healy speculates that evolution, particularly through the lens of technological and intellectual advancement, is proceeding at an ever-increasing pace, compressing what used to take millennia into centuries and even shorter timeframes.

 Healy's discussion generally touches on the acceleration of technological advancements and their potential implications for humanity, aligning with broader singularity theories that suggest rapid and transformative changes in society due to advancements in AI and technology.
-This concept echoes the views of futurists like Ray Kurzweil, who predict that such changes might occur around the mid-21st century.
+This concept echoes the views of futurists such as Ray Kurzweil, who predict that such changes might occur around the mid-21st century.

 What current technology is a precursor to the technological singularity?